 OSHA issued a letter of interpretation that addresses the requirements for use of a body-restraint system on aerial lifts (body restraint is required) versus scissor-lifts (body restraint not required as long as standard guardrails are in place).
 One last thing about scissor-lifts to keep in mind; in some cases, the manufacturer of a scissor-lift may install a tie-off point(s) in the work platform.
 In those cases, you should consult their instructions for recommendations as to when it might be necessary to tie-off while using their equipment.

 Hopefully this blog post helps clarify what the OSHA requirements are regarding who must (and must not) be tied off while working in the work platform of various types of lifts, and more importantly, why it is necessary.
 Again, I cannot stress enough the importance of using as short a lanyard as possible for the body restraint system, as the goal is to keep you from being ejected from the work platform or basket of a boom-lift.

-If you have questions, comments or anything that you want to share on this topic, please use the “Contact Us” button at the very top-right corner of this web page.
+If you have questions, comments or anything that you want to share on this topic, please scroll down to the Comments section below.
 And last but not least, I encourage you to Share This Blog Post with Others in Your Network who can benefit from this information.
-Thank you.
+Thank you – Curtis